Royal British Legion launches annual poppy appeal with wall of poppies

 The red poppy – a common sight on the Western Front – became a symbol of remembrance for those killed in the First World War and is now also worn as a tribute to those still serving.

+Mr Morgan, from Crewe, was a codebreaker during the Second World War and became the youngest RAF sergeant to land on Gold Beach in Normandy on June 6 1944.

+His story is one of many to adorn the wall, which is dedicated to both military personnel and their families.

-Veteran Clive Jones, 47, who has been blind for 21 years, said the RBL had helped him with the challenge of adjusting to civilian life after conflict.
+Another contributor, Clive Jones, 47, spoke of how the RBL helped him with the challenge of adjusting to civilian life after conflict, as he attended the launch.

+Mr Jones, a former Welsh Guardsman who was blinded in an unprovoked assault 21 years ago, struggled with depression before joining the RBL’s multi-activity “Battle Back” centre.

-“It’s a wonderful thing that’s happening and I’m very proud to be here,” he said.
+The veteran, who is a member of the Great Britain blind archery team, said: “It’s a wonderful thing that’s happening and I’m very proud to be here.

 “When people wear their poppy it’s a mark of respect and pride.
 I think it’s very important that you wear the poppy and donate where you can because the Royal British Legion can help support serving soldiers, sailors, airmen and their families and veterans alike in their rehabilitation.